CodyNicholson/Frontend_Web_Development_Notes/JavaScript/AngularJS/Learn_AngularJS1/angularBasicsBuiltInDirectivesControllers.md

 -

-###Summary of Angular Basics
+### Summary of Angular Basics

 A module contains different components of an AngularJS app

-A controller manage's an apps data
+A controller manages an apps data

 An expression moves values from a controller to an html file to be displayed